top of page

 A: Does it contain mathematical instruments?

 B: The coach?!
 What!?
-Wife! – Venice is a Fairy Isle, the Greenest Isle of my Imagination!
+Wife! - Venice!
+The Fairy Isle?
+The Greenest Isle of my Imagination?

-A: Fairy Isle?
-The dull green ooze?
-The shipless sailors, crouching and crab-like, through their sapping streets? - that Venice?
+A: Fairy Isle? pfft - the dull green ooze?
+The shipless sailors, crouching and crab-like, through their sapping streets? - that Venice is it, Ducky?

 Knock on door - Hobhouse, returned from France, is shown in

-H(eyeing A): My dear Lady Byron.
-How delightful to see you
+H(eyeing A): My dear Lady Byron (bows nervously) - how delightful to see you - my, is that his Lordship's fair copy?

 A: mmm